VIDA-NYU/raster-join/README.md

 --outputTime: Path to output file containing the performance results.
 Optional argument.

- **Example:** ./CPUJoin --nIter 6 --backendIndexName <path to data folder>/taxi/taxi_full_index --polygonList  <path to data folder>/polys/nyc_polys.txt --polygonDataset neigh --locAttrib 1 --indexRes 1024 --startTime 1230768000 --endTime 1272808000 --outputTime <path to output folder>/scalability/taxi-in-memory.txt
+ **Example:** release/CPUJoin --nIter 6 --backendIndexName <path to data folder>/taxi/taxi_full_index --polygonList  <path to data folder>/polys/nyc_polys.txt --polygonDataset neigh --locAttrib 1 --indexRes 1024 --startTime 1230768000 --endTime 1272808000 --outputTime <path to output folder>/scalability/taxi-in-memory.txt

 ## Reproducing paper's experiments:
  The **experiments** directory provides all the required resources for reproducing the results presented in the paper.
  It consists of the following subdirectories:

- - **run-scripts**: There is one Windows powershell script for each experiment.
-The script takes 3 arguments: 1) the location of the executable, 2) the path to the data directory (which has the taxi and poly subdirectories), and, 3) the path to store the result files.
+ - **run-scripts**: This directory contains Windows powershell scripts that produce the experimental results that are presented in the paper.
+All scripts take the following three arguments: 1) the location of the executable, 2) the path to the data directory (which has the taxi and poly subdirectories), and, 3) the path to store the result files.
+The scripts that involve the GPU approaches take an additional fourth argument, 4) the GPU memory usage in Megabytes.
+This argument is optional and the default value is set to 3072 MB which corresponds to the configuration used in the paper.

-The executable can be downloaded in the release section or compiled from the provided source code.
+The **executable** that the scripts take as input can be downloaded in the release section or compiled from the provided source code.

-**Data used in the paper:**
+The following zip file contains the data directory that should be given as input to the scripts.

-The following shared folder contains the required data for reproducing the results involving the NYC Taxi data and the neighborhood polygons: https://drive.google.com/open?id=1ht2cU21UL2vf1LnwZgdemWGitEBKvzXZ
+**Link to download the data:** https://drive.google.com/open?id=1v8tSVX2ktovM9XWd95fZ7P6HWvD1mBCV

-The **readme.txt** file in the above shared folder has instructions on using the provided files.
+The directory extracted from the above zip file (rasterjoin-data.zip) has the required data for reproducing the results involving the NYC Taxi data and contains two subdirectories: taxi and polys.
+The taxi subdirectory has the backend index built on 5 years of taxi data used in the paper.
+Note that the purpose of this index is to only provide the means of selecting data of varying input sizes for the experiments.
+The polys subdirectory has both the neighborhood polygons, as well as the synthetic polygons used in the experiments.